minaskar/zeus/docs/index.rst

 **zeus is a pure-Python implementation of the Ensemble Slice Sampling method.**

-Doing *Bayesian Inference* with **zeus** is both simple and fast, since there is no need to hand-tune any hyperparameters or provide a proposal distribution.
-The algorithm exhibits excellent performance in terms of autocorrelation time and convergence rate. **zeus** works out-of-the-box and can scale to multiple CPUs without any extra effort.
+- Fast & Robust *Bayesian Inference*,
+- No hand-tuning,
+- Excellent performance in terms of autocorrelation time and convergence rate,
+- Scale to multiple CPUs without any extra effort.

 .. image:: https://img.shields.io/badge/GitHub-minaskar%2Fzeus-blue
     :target: https://github.com/minaskar/zeus